AMDHAAROON/portfolio/README.md

 # Personal Portfolio

 This is a responsive and dynamic personal portfolio built using **React JS**, **Tailwind CSS**, and **HTML**.
-It is designed to showcase your projects, skills, and experiences in a visually appealing and professional manner.
+It is designed to showcase our projects, skills, and experiences in a visually appealing and professional manner.

 ## Features